Skip to content

 What is Unlimited Liability and Limited Liability?

-• the owners aren't personally responsible for the debts of the business.
+• the owner is personally responsible for business debts and obligations;